 The BWC will review your claim and make a determination.
 If your claim is denied, you have the right to appeal.
 You do not need a lawyer to file your claim, but a Columbus workers’ compensation lawyer can help you make sure your claim is approved.
 If your claim has been denied, you should speak with an attorney as soon as possible.

-Who is Eligible for Workers Comp Benefits in Ohio?
+Who is Eligible for Worker’s Comp Disability Benefits in Ohio?

 There are three basic requirements to qualify for workers’ compensation benefits in Ohio: